basir/sanity-amazona/README.md

     1. define cart in context
     2. dispatch add to cart action
     3. set click event handler for button
+11. Create Cart Screen
+    1. get cart items from context
+    2. render in the screen
-    4. show cart items in the header menu
+    3. show cart items in the header menu
+    4. implement add to cart in home page